net-daemon/docs/docs/v3/hass_model/hass_model_working_with_entities.md

     });
 ```

-In some cases you will want to wait for an entity to be in a specific state for some time before taking an action.
-Like a motion sensor that is in the `"off"` state for 5 minutes.
-The `WhenStateIsFor()` extension method helps doing that.
+You may want to wait for an entity to remain in a state for a specific amount of time before reacting.
+An example would be waiting for a motion sensor to be in the `"off"` state for 5 minutes.
+The `WhenStateIsFor` extension method can be used here:

 ```csharp
 myEntities.BinarySensor.MyMotionSensor